Dapp-Stack/Dapp-Stack/packages/redux-eth/README.md

 )(YourComponent);
 ```

-You can also see a detailed usage of the packate in our [dev-tools](https://github.com/Dapp-Stack/Dapp-Stack/tree/master/apps/dev-tools)
+You can also see a detailed usage of the package in our [dev-tools](https://github.com/Dapp-Stack/Dapp-Stack/tree/master/apps/dev-tools)